Kiranmore26/Arraylist-and-LinkedList/README.md

 		al.remove("PQR");
 		System.out.println(al);
 //		al.removeRange(0,3);
-//		it will pirnyt the sublist
+//		it will pirnt the sublist
 		System.out.println(al.subList(1, 3));
 //		 	 it will tell the size of arraylist
 		System.out.println(al.size());